ZiggyCreatures/FusionCache/README.md

 | 🙋‍♂️ Updating to `v1.0.0` ? please [read here](docs/Update_v1_0_0.md). |
 |:-------|

-### FusionCache is an easy to use, fast and robust cache with advanced resiliency features and an optional distributed 2nd level.
+### FusionCache is an easy to use, fast and robust hybrid cache with advanced resiliency features.

 It was born after years of dealing with all sorts of different types of caches: memory caching, distributed caching, http caching, CDNs, browser cache, offline cache, you name it.
 So I've tried to put together these experiences and came up with FusionCache.